cs0320-f25/playwright-gearup/README.md

+# Playwright

-# A simple counter-App using [React.js](https://reactjs.org)
+Sample code for the playwright gearup, forked from a simple counter-App made using [React.js](https://reactjs.org) by @arnab-datta on GitHub

-> **This tiny application is like adding,removing,deleting, resetting products which reflects in the total number of products into our shopping cart.**
+> **This tiny application mimics adding, removing, deleting, and resetting products within a shopping cart.**

-**This is a very basic app but useful to understand the React Components, states, Data Flow, parent to child etc. .**
+This is a very basic app, but useful to understand the React Components, states, Data Flow, parent to child etc.

 ## Live URL 1:-